Thrillseekr/DekhoSa/README.md

 git push -u origin <your_branch_name>
 ```

-**12.** Open a Pull Request with a name of the issue and describe about your changes with reasons.
+ To Open a Pull Request with a name of the issue and describe about your changes with reasons.
 To create a pull request, click on `compare and pull requests`.
 Please ensure you compare your feature branch to the desired branch of the repository you are supposed to make a PR to.

-**13.** Add appropriate title and description to your pull request explaining your changes and efforts done.
+Add appropriate title and description to your pull request explaining your changes and efforts done.

-**14.** Click on `Create Pull Request`.
+Click on `Create Pull Request`.

-**15** Voila!<br>
+ Voila!<br>
 ![Whoohooo!](https://media3.giphy.com/media/sgswHaZw5yklq/giphy.gif?cid=ecf05e4752791acvsi719im8d4lib8z33uxbga6secdplwq2&rid=giphy.gif)

 ## License